casper-network/docs/source/docs/casper/dapp-dev-guide/sdkspec/types_chain.md

 ## Transform {#transform}

-The actual transformation performed while executing a deploy.
+The actual transformation performed while executing a Deploy.

 * `WriteCLValue` Write the given [CLValue](#clvalue) to global state.